ebezzam/ebezzam.github.io/projects.md

 permalink: /projects/
 ---

-### FRI applied to medical ultrasound imaging
+### Sampling at the rate of innovation for ultrasound imaging and localization

 _Where: LTS5 (EPFL, Lausanne, Switzerland)_<br>
 _When: Ongoing!_

-For my master's thesis, I am investigating the use of the _Finite Rate of Innovation_ (FRI) framework for medical ultrasound imaging, in particular with _plane wave imaging_ to reduce the necessary amount of data needed to reconstruct a meaningful ultrasound image.
+For my master's thesis, I am investigated the application of _Finite Rate of Innovation_ (FRI) and _Euclidean Distance Matrices_ (EDM) for ultrasound imaging and localization.
+The target was medical imaging but an application to non-destructive evaluation was also considered.

 ---